CodeYourFuture/syllabus-archive/node-db/week-17/feedback.md

 List of amendments for the next time this is taught:

+--- Add note to make sure that the students all use the same schema.

 --- /api/customers/ -- give example in notes /api/customers/1

 --- Talk to Kash abobut deleting non-API endpoints on cyf-hotel-db (confusing)